ankita34359/React.js-Concepts-and-Projects/03_Lecture/03_Lecture_Notes.md

 This basic flow forms the backbone of web applications, whether simple websites or more advanced web apps.

 ## 🔄 Multi-Page Application (MPA) vs. Single-Page Application (SPA)

+### Multi-Page Application (MPA)

+In an MPA, every time the user clicks on a link, the browser makes a request to the server, and a new HTML page is loaded.
+Each page is independent of the other.

+#### Features:

+- Multiple full-page reloads.
+- Suitable for larger applications with lots of content.
+- SEO-friendly due to server-rendered pages.